Creating BHP Workflow

 Select the Pressures input gauges and select the Rates gauges.

-If Gas lift checkbox is checked:
+If Gas lift checkbox is checked, configure the gas lift parameters:

 Select the injected gas PVT.

-Select the gas injection rate.
+Select the gas injection rate surface.

 Click on Create .